 In the Transredes Letter Agreement, EBCV and Transredes agree that if TBS requests that the capacity of the Brazilian Spur be expanded to permit EBCV or SGLA or their respective affiliates to enter into firm transportation agreements for such expansion capacity, then EBCV and Transredes will vote their interests in favor of causing GasMat to effect such expansion.
 If EBCV or Transredes disagrees with such expansion, the other quotaholders can proceed at their expense, and the disagreeing quotaholder’s ownership of GasMat will be diluted.

-Employees

 The following table describes the number of employees for each of GasBol, GasMat, EPE and TBS.